joschock/patina/docs/src/integrate/patina_dxe_core_requirements.md

 memory protections on images without this section alignment requirement, but it will dispatch them, depending on configuration.

-ARM64 DXE_RUNTIME_DRIVERs must have a multiple of 64 KB image section alignment per UEFI spec requirements.
+AArch64 DXE_RUNTIME_DRIVERs must have a multiple of 64 KB image section alignment per UEFI spec requirements.
 This is required to boot operating systems with 16 KB or 64 KB page sizes.

 Patina components will have 4 KB section alignment by nature of being compiled into Patina.

 The DXE Readiness Tool validates all drivers have a multiple of 4 KB section alignment and reports an error if not.
-It will also validate that ARM64 DXE_RUNTIME_DRIVERs have a multiple of 64KB section alignment.
+It will also validate that AArch64 DXE_RUNTIME_DRIVERs have a multiple of 64KB section alignment.

 > **Guidance:**
 > All C based drivers must be compiled with a linker flag that enforces a multiple of 4 KB section alignment.
-> For MSVC, this linker flag is `/ALIGN:0x1000` for GCC/CLANG, the flag is `-z common-page-size=0x1000`.
-This section
+> For MSVC/CLANGPDB, this linker flag is `/ALIGN:0x1000` for GCC/CLANGDWARF, the flag is `-z common-page-size=0x1000`.
-> allows for multiples of 4 KB or 64 KB, depending on driver, but unless a specific use case dictates greater section
-> alignment, then it is recommended to use 4 KB for everything except for ARM64 DXE_RUNTIME_DRIVERs, which should use
+> It is recommended to use 4 KB for everything except for AArch64 DXE_RUNTIME_DRIVERs which should use 64 KB i.e.,
-> 64 KB, e.g. `/ALIGN:0x10000` for MSVC and `-z common-page-size=0x10000` for GCC/CLANG.
+> `/ALIGN:0x10000` for MSVC/CLANGPDB and `-z common-page-size=0x10000` for GCC/CLANGDWARF.

-#### 1.4 CpuDxe Is No Longer Used

-EDK II supplies a driver named `CpuDxe` that provides CPU related functionality to a platform.
-In Patina DXE Core, this is part of the core, not offloaded to a driver.
-As a result, the CPU Arch and memory attributes protocols are owned by the Patina DXE Core.
-MultiProcessor (MP) Services are not part of the core.
-ARM64 already does not have MP Services owned by `CpuDxe`, `ArmPsciMpServicesDxe` owns them.
-There is an x64 implementation of [`MpDxe`](https://github.com/microsoft/mu_basecore/blob/HEAD/UefiCpuPkg/MpDxe/MpDxe.inf) that platforms should add to their flash file for use with the Patina DXE Core if MP services are desired.

-On ARM64 systems, when Patina assumes ownership of `CpuDxe` it also encompasses the functionality provided by `ArmGicDxe`.
-This is because the GIC is considered a prerequisite for `CpuDxe` to handle interrupts correctly.
-As such, ARM64 platforms also should not include `ArmGicDxe`.

-> **Guidance:**
-> Platforms must not include `CpuDxe` in their platforms and instead use CPU services from Patina DXE Core and MP Services
-> from a separate C based driver.
-ARM64 platforms should not use `ArmGicDxe`.

 ### 2. Hand Off Block (HOB) Requirements